alex-antonison/health-etl-data-platform/README.md

 #### Database Comparison

-1. *Redshift* Redshift is the AWS supported Cloud Data Warehouse with close integrations with a wide variety of AWS services such as Sagemaker, Lakeformation, etc. However, while Redshift in recent years came out with a Serverless mode of operation, it generally struggles with "spikey" query patterns leading to require provisioning a larger than necessary cluster most of the time.
+1. **Redshift** is the AWS supported Cloud Data Warehouse with close integrations with a wide variety of AWS services such as Sagemaker, Lakeformation, etc. However, while Redshift in recent years came out with a Serverless mode of operation, it generally struggles with "spikey" query patterns leading to require provisioning a larger than necessary cluster most of the time.
 Additionally, it can be challenging to appropriately tune Redshift databases and being that it is not a popular data warehouse, it can be challenging to find Data Engineers with the background to efficiently support it.
 That all being said, Redshift is not the best fit.
-2. *Snowflake* Snowflake has become a dominant Cloud Data Warehouse in the Data Engineering space for some time.
+2. **Snowflake** has become a dominant Cloud Data Warehouse in the Data Engineering space for some time.
 Between it adopting the concept of separating compute and storage, features like time-travel (well before Open Table Formats), database cloning, and strong integrations across all major cloud platforms (AWS, GCP, and Azure); it is the clear winner.
-3. *ClickHouse* ClickHouse is an up-and-coming open source Cloud Data Warehouse that has both self-hosting and managed hosting options.
+3. **ClickHouse** is an up-and-coming open source Cloud Data Warehouse that has both self-hosting and managed hosting options.
 While it does not have the same level of integrations as Snowflake, it has a more transparent cost model and can be operated at a lower cost than Snowflake.
 That being said, it is not as fully featured as Snowflake and not many modern data tools integrate well with it.

 #### Cloud Data Warehouse Conclusion

 Snowflake will be the Cloud Data Warehouse that HealthETL uses for transforming and serving up data.
 This was largely decided by the deep integrations Snowflake has with the general modern data stack ecosystem but in particular with AWS, Dagster, and dbt.

-*Note* In the spirit of keeping this project fully local, I will be using DuckDB instead.
+****Note*** In the spirit of keeping this project fully local, I will be using DuckDB instead.
 But for the narrative, Snowflake is the Cloud Data Warehouse of choice.

 ### Extract and Load Data